 Spain's Dual-Regulator Crypto Framework — MiCA Transition

 Spain implemented VASP registration under Royal Decree-Law 7/2021 (transposing the EU 5AMLD), requiring all crypto service providers to register with the Banco de España for AML/CFT purposes.
-Under MiCA (fully applicable from December 2024), the CNMV (Comisión Nacional del Mercado de Valores) becomes the primary competent authority for CASP authorizations in Spain.
+Under MiCA (fully applicable from December 2024), the CNMV (Comisión Nacional del Mercado de Valores) becomes the primary competent authority for CASP authorisations in Spain.

 Spain has one of Europe's largest crypto user bases — approximately 5 million users — and an active regulatory dialogue between industry and the CNMV.
 The CNMV has been actively engaged with crypto regulation since 2021, issuing guidelines on advertising, investor protection, and classification of crypto assets.